codeslayer-787/reading-notes/301/lesson-notes.md

 **Expert** - ...if I don't know all there is to know about my topic.

 Micha expained some techniques to help us deal with the impostor syndrome.
 For example, I'm a perfectionist and a soloist.
 I have to learn to not to torment myself by seeking perfection at everything I do.
 This one is really hard to shake off as I spent a long time in a military branch that preaches "Excellence in all we do."
 While it's nice to strive towards excellence, we should not punish ourselves if we can't do everything perfectly.
-As a soloist, I've been having a really hard time asking for help and this leads me deeper into the imporstor syndrome as I can't reach "excellence" on my own.
+As a soloist, I've been having a really hard time asking for help and this leads me deeper into the impostor syndrome as I can't reach "excellence" on my own.
 This webinar was incredibly helpful and I plan to use these tools to better my experience academically, professionally, and on my personal life as well!

+## Networking Opportunities (2/21/21):

+Unfortunately, there are not many meetups that happen locally in North Dakota.
+I chose to seach for events in areas where I'd like to move to.
+The first event that I'm attending is a JavaScript code challenge that is scheduled for March 6 throgh Meetup.com.
+The biggest issue with the task was to find events that don't conflict with our daily schedule.

+The second meetup I'm interested on is about how data and design go together hosted online by a group in Austin TX.
+Another meetup I'd like to attend is called Accelerating Defense Innovation Monthly Meetup.
+Here they talk about developing for defense companies.
+I would like to attend another even called Why Creative People Make Amazing Programmers hosted by Learn to Code Colorado.

+I'm very interested in how developers talk in my native language (Spanish) so I will be attending a webinar on how the future of tech in Latin America hosted by ProductTank Mexico City.
+This one will be very intersting to me as I've flirted with the idea of moving to South America and working remotely.